BIOPHYSICAL IMAGING

 Gut-on-Chip - Balance of the Microverse Excellence Cluster

 Microbial consortia of the human gut are extremely diverse, individualized and essential for host health and fitness.
 However, gut microbiomes also contain opportunistic pathogens, such as C. albicans, which can cause disease when the microbiome is disturbed.
 Choice of diet and antibiotic use, removing the protective microbiome, can enrich C. albicans and cause overgrowth, predisposing individuals for systemic infections.
 In fact, the gut is the main source of life-threatening C. albicans infections.
 Gut-on-Chip model will be established to investigate the processes and dynamics of interactions of C. albicans with antagonistic bacteria and human intestinal epithelial cells thereby providing the basis to elucidate the principles of balances and dys-balances of gut microbial communities containing opportunistic pathogenic fungi.
-In this project we will optimize advanced optical microscopy approaches to in detail quantitatively analyze cell-cell interactions at the sub-micron level, for example of cellular plasma membrane properties before the onset of C. albicans invasion.

 Picture